What is the Million Dollar Club?

 Never take on personal debt (excluding mortgage)

 I currently only have a small student loan that I am in the process of paying off (see above), and a loan on my current house.
-I do not and will not take on debt for purchases (such as a car, travel, other unnecessary wants etc).
+I do not and will not take on debt for purchases (such as a car, travel, or other unnecessary wants).

 Keep household expenses low

 Reduce food bill by planting and growing my own vegetables.
 Power bill by having heater set to low during winter.
 No pay TV or other music or video streaming services.

 Become more sustainable

 Currently, we are already producing a lot of vegetables and fruit from our garden.
 Our power is fully generated through renewable sources.

 Always have an emergency fund available for when needed

 - the emergency fund never gets too low

 - salary/unemployment insurances are always paid.

 Continue to learn more about investing and ways of achieving financial freedom.
-Further learning in developing my website.
+Further learning in developing my website and writing articles